49. Why Is It So Hard to Admit Mistakes?

 By Martha, Italy

 One day, I read this in God’s words: “Corrupt human beings are good at disguising themselves.
-No matter what they do or what corruption they reveal, they always have to disguise themselves.
+No matter what they do or what corruption they reveal, they always try to disguise themselves.
 If something goes wrong or they do something wrong, they want to put the blame on others.
 They want credit for good things to go to themselves, and blame for bad things to go to others.
 Is there not a lot of disguising like this in real life?
 There is too much.
-Making mistakes or disguising oneself: which of these relates to disposition?
-Disguising is a matter of disposition, it involves an arrogant disposition, wickedness, and deceitfulness; it is especially loathed by God.
+Making mistakes or disguising oneself: which of these relates to corrupt dispositions?
+Disguising is a matter of corrupt dispositions, it involves an arrogant disposition, wickedness, and deceitfulness; it is especially loathed by God.
 In fact, when you disguise yourself, everyone understands what is happening, but you think others do not see it, and you try your best to argue and justify yourself in an effort to save face and make everyone think you did nothing wrong.
 Is this not stupid?
-What do others think about this?
-How do they feel?
-Sick and loathing.
-If, having made a mistake, you can treat it correctly, and can allow everyone else to talk about it, permitting their commentary and discernment about it, and you can open up about it and dissect it, what will everyone’s opinion of you be?
-They will say you are an honest person, for your heart is open to God.
-Through your actions and behavior, they will be able to see your heart.
-But if you try to disguise yourself and deceive everyone, people will think little of you, and say you are a fool and an unwise person.
-If you do not try to put on a pretense or justify yourself, if you can admit your mistakes, everyone will say you are honest and wise.
+How do others evaluate this?
+What do they feel?
+Disgust and loathing.
+If, having made a mistake, you can treat it correctly, and can allow everyone else to talk about it, comment on it, and discern it, and you can dissect it and lay it bare for others to see, what will everyone’s opinion of you be?
+They will definitely say you are an honest person, because your heart is open to God, and they can see your heart through your actions and behavior.
+But if you try to disguise yourself and deceive everyone, they will think little of you, and say you are a stupid and unwise person.
+If you do not try to put on a pretense or justify yourself, if you can admit your mistake, everyone will say you are honest and wise.
 And what makes you wise?
 Everyone makes mistakes.
-Everyone has faults and flaws.
-And actually, everyone has the same corrupt disposition.
-Do not think yourself more noble, perfect, and kind than others; that is being utterly unreasonable.
-Once people’s corrupt dispositions and the essence and true face of their corruption are clear to you, you will not try to cover up your own mistakes, nor will you hold other people’s mistakes against them—you will be able to face both correctly.
-Only then will you become insightful and not do foolish things, which will make you wise.
-Those who are not wise are foolish people, and they always dwell on their minor mistakes while sneaking around behind the scenes.
+Everyone has shortcomings and flaws.
+And everyone has the same corrupt dispositions.
+Do not think yourself more noble, perfect, and kind than others; thinking that way is so devoid of reason!
+Once you can see clearly people’s corrupt dispositions and the true face of their corrupt essence, and you do not try to cover up your own mistakes, and do not hold other people’s mistakes against them, and are able to approach both correctly, only then will you see things in depth and not do stupid things, and you will be a wise person.
+All those who are devoid of reason are not wise people, they are stupid ones.
+Whenever they make a mistake or do something absurd and they get pruned, they dwell on it, and always try to justify and defend themselves, while sneaking around behind the scenes.
 It is disgusting to witness.
-In fact, what you are doing is immediately obvious to other people, yet you are still blatantly putting on a show.
+In fact, what they are doing is immediately obvious to other people, yet they are still blatantly putting on a show.
 To others, it has the appearance of a clownish performance.
-Is this not foolish?
+Is this not stupidity?
 It really is(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
-The Principles That Should Guide One’s Conduct).
+The Principles That Should Guide One’s Self-Conduct).
 From God’s words, I realized that pretending, covering up and failing to admit one’s mistake are much more serious than simply making a mistake.
 They are deceitful, and treacherous!
 Conversely, when someone lays themselves bare and takes responsibility for a mistake, not only will others not look down on them, but they’ll respect that person for speaking the truth simply and openly.
 We all have times when we make mistakes.
 God does not casually condemn people for their errors—He sees if they can genuinely repent afterward.
 But I hadn’t grasped this.
 I thought it was shameful to make mistakes, especially as a supervisor—I thought that if I made basic mistakes, people would look down on me.
 They’d think I was no better than my brothers and sisters, and I might be replaced.
 So when an error was found in a video I’d checked, I didn’t dare own up to it and persisted in covering it up.
 I acted like nothing had happened in order to avoid responsibility, and sweep the matter under the rug.
 I felt guilty about it, but I still wasn’t willing to tell everyone the truth.
 I was so deceitful!
 I had obviously brought loss to the work of the church, but I didn’t say a word, and tried to cover up my error.
 I let the leader and my brothers and sisters see only my good side, not my mistake.
 That way, everyone would think I was serious and down-to-earth in my work.
 I could maintain my image, and my position as a supervisor.
 It was such a despicable way for me to act!
 I was afraid of people finding out about my mistake, so I did everything I could to disguise myself.
 I covered up my ugly side, deceived people, and hid the truth from them.
 I was living without character or dignity.
 I couldn’t go on covering up my mistake and deceiving others.
 So, I wrote to my leader, informing him of the situation, and I opened up to everyone about my corruption.
 I told them the truth, so that they could learn from my example.
 After doing this, I felt a little more at ease.

 Later, when I opened our work list, I found out that another video might have been made twice.
 I couldn’t believe it was real.
 I kept track of who I assigned to each task, so how could there be another mistake?
 But when I checked, the video had indeed been made twice.
 At the time, I was paralyzed: This was bad.
 I’d just admitted my mistake to the leader, and before he could even understand the situation in detail, I’d messed up again.
 What would he think of me?
 Would he think that I was always getting things wrong, and wasn’t fit to be in charge?
 And if the other brothers and sisters found out, would they think I was too unreliable and kept making these basic mistakes?
 Then if next time I fellowshipped about being serious and responsible in our duties, would they still take it seriously?
 No, I had to find out exactly what the reason was for this mistake, and hoped that I was not the main person responsible.
 Even if I shared part of the blame, it had to be a smaller part.
 That way, I wouldn’t lose face, and my status would be safe.
 In the end, after careful inspection, I discovered that after I’d assigned the task, I only recorded it on an older worklist, which caused the group leader to not know about it and to assign the task to someone else.
 There was no doubt—I was mainly responsible.
 When I realized this, I was petrified.
 How could I have been so unlucky?
 I’d run into all these problems that shouldn’t have happened.
 What bad luck!
 I was completely at a loss.
 Should I tell the leader about this mistake, or not?
 If everyone knew that I’d made two of these basic mistakes in a row, what would they think of me then?
 I really didn’t want to tell the truth to the leader.
 However, I thought of God’s words which talked about how disguise and deceit are much more serious than mistakes, and God detests them even more.
 In my heart, I was afraid.
 I had to bite the bullet and tell the leader about this mistake, but I couldn’t let go of my fears.
 I was filled with apprehension.
 My heart felt heavy, as though it was weighed down by a stone.
 I felt distracted when I did my duty, and I couldn’t sleep at night.
 I knew that this state wasn’t right, so I prayed to God, asking for Him to enlighten and guide me to know myself.